Self-Employed? Here’s Why You Need a SEP IRA

 Since it’s a real hassle to unwind an over contribution and there is a stiff penalty if you don’t do it right, consider regular contributions of 5% or 10% of the net income you’ve earned in a given month.
 You can stop or adjust your contribution if your income drops (or expenses jump up), then top off the account with a final contribution once your taxes are calculated.

 Since your SEP is your company “pension” plan, it needs a plan agreement.
 Don’t worry, the IRS has a very simple form for this: Form 5305-SEP.
 It will only take a few minutes to complete, and you don’t even have to file it with the IRS—just keep it for your records.
 This document formally establishes your plan in case you ever get audited.
-Once you’ve filled out the form, go to SoFi Wealth and open the account with a few clicks.
+Once you’ve filled out the form, go to SoFi Invest and open the account with a few clicks.

 A SEP IRA is a low-cost, flexible retirement plan for self-employed professionals.
 Open an account and start contributing today!
 You could cut your tax bill and start investing for your most important goal: retirement.
 And remember—the higher your income, the sweeter a deal it is.

-- Learn more about SoFi Wealth LLC
+- Learn more about SoFi Invest LLC

 - Open a SEP IRA today